nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

 ## Select ServiceDefinition Interaction ##
 This action is performed by the Encounter Management System (EMS) in order to get a `ServiceDefinition` from a Clinical Decision Support System (CDSS).

-When the CDSS publishes a `ServiceDefinition`, the `ServiceDefinition` will have elements which describe how the `ServiceDefinition` can be used.
+When the CDSS publishes a `ServiceDefinition`, the `ServiceDefinition` will have elements which describe how the `ServiceDefinition` can be used, for example the `ServiceDefinition.useContext` element could carry patient gender, age group.
 The description of where in the clinical process a `ServiceDefinition` sits is described in the `ServiceDefinition.trigger`.
 This element will hold all the data conditions which need to be satisfied for the `ServiceDefinition` to be chosen.

 The `ServiceDefinition.trigger` will typically be defined through Observation resources which MUST be true in order for the `ServiceDefinition` to be suitable for evaluation.
 For a given CDSS, these will typically be aligned to the `ServiceDefinition.dataRequirements` of a prior `ServiceDefinition`.